snowcrashcode/learning-ostep/lock-based-cds/solutions.md

 A:
 I pick B-tree.
 From wikipedia: "B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, deletions in logarithmic time.
 The B-tree generalizes the binary search tree, allowing for nodes with more than 2 children.
 Unlike other self-balancing binary search trees, the B-tree is well suited for storage systems that read and write relativeyly large blocks of data, such as databases and file systems."

+Using the `b-tree-simple.c` program, my machine took 0.000006s to insert all of those nodes.

 6) Finally, think of a more interesting locking strategy for this favourite data structure of yours.
 Implement it, and measure its performance.
 How does it compare to the straightforward locking apprroach?

 A: We can implement **concurrent locking** or **lock coupling**, which are strategies that allow multiple threads to access different parts of the B-tree simulatenously, improving concurrency and performance.